Sm00thiee/USTHWebApp2020/README.md

 2. With python flask, the crawled links are automatically updated onto the website.

-3. For more information, view our documentation: {link}
+3. For more information, view our [documentation](https://docs.google.com/document/d/1bM8w23ge77J3hhJFH-npvPDKrf3ZHwGpgl65mByK6cg/)

 ## Group members: